Robin5890/Secure-Funds-Transfer-Application/README.md

 # Secure Funds Transfer Application
 ## Project Overview
-A full-stack web application that allows users to securely log in and transfer funds betwenn accounts.
+A full-stack web application that allows users to securely log in and transfer funds between accounts.
 The frontend is built with **Angular** and the backend with **Java Spring Boot**.
-Users can view their balance and perform fund transfers securely using JWT(JSON web tokens) authentication.
+Users can view their balance and perform fund transfers securely using **JWT(JSON web tokens)** authentication.

 ## Live Demo